kbx81/esphome-configs/README.md

  - [`esp_led_triangles.h`](shared/esp_led_triangles.h) is the code that renders the display effects I ported from Andrei's [repo](https://github.com/ancalex/Half-Square-Triangles-LED-Art).
  - [`esp__common_core.yaml`](shared/esp__common_core.yaml) is also imported and required by the HST base configurations (above).

+---

+If you found any of this helpful and feel so inclined, please [Buy Me A Coffee](https://bmc.link/kbx81)! ☕️

 _Thanks for visiting!_